Quick guide and location map

 - Accessibility: mostly flat and some paths suitable for wheelchairs and buggies.

-- Facilities: free car park, bike park, no toilets or refreshments onsite.
+- Facilities: free car park, bike park, refreshments onsite Wednesday to Saturday in car park, no toilets.

 - Nature to discover: butterflies, birds, heathland reptiles and invertebrates.